VrushankPatel/interview-matters/system-design/caching-strategies/README.md

 - How does Redis implement LRU eviction?
 - Describe write-through vs write-behind caching.
 - How to handle cache consistency in distributed systems?

+## Common Interview Questions
+- What are the differences between cache-aside and write-through?
+- How to handle cache invalidation in distributed systems?
+- Explain cache stampede and solutions.
+- What is TTL and LRU in caching?
+- How does Redis clustering work for caching?

 ## References
 - Redis documentation.